daz-codes/helium/README.md

 - **Template-first** - Your HTML is the source of truth, not JavaScript
 - **Progressive enhancement** - Add interactivity gradually where you need it

-**When to use Helium:**
-- Server-rendered apps that need sprinkles of interactivity
-- Prototypes and small projects
-- When you want Alpine.js-style syntax but lighter
-- Progressive enhancement of static HTML

-**Consider alternatives when:**
-- Building large SPAs (use React, Vue, Svelte)
-- You need complex state management
-- You want a full backend integration (consider htmx)

 ## Installation

 ### CDN (No build step required!)